-Only then does it become a true joy to bartend.
-Then you will start to “dance” with your co-workers and it will seem like you can read their mind and predict their moves before they make them.
+Only then does it become a real joy to bartend.
+Then you will start to “dance” with your co-workers, and it will seem like you can read their mind and predict their moves before they make them.
 This is because you will have the knowledge and understanding of what needs to be done and you’ll be able to do it quickly and efficiently.

 Bartending is more complicated than it looks, but real pro’s make it look easy.